cucumber/cucumber-jvm/spring/README.md

 ## XML Configuration

-If you are using xml based configaration, you can to register the beans in a `cucumber.xml` file:
+If you are using xml based configuration, you can to register the beans in a `cucumber.xml` file:

 ```xml
 <bean class="your.package.YourClass" scope="cucumber-glue" />
 <bean class="other.framework.Class" scope="cucumber-glue" />
 ```

-Annotate your StepDefs with `@ContextConfiguration("classpath:cucumber.xml")`
+Annotate your StepDefinition class with `@ContextConfiguration("classpath:cucumber.xml")`

 ## SpringBoot

-If you are using SpringBoot, you can annotate your StepDefs with `@SpringBootTest(classes = TestConfig.class)`
+If you are using SpringBoot, you can annotate your StepDefinition class with `@SpringBootTest(classes = TestConfig.class)`.